-i.
+- i.
 States and their actuaries must document all the elements described within their rate certifications to provide adequate detail that CMS is able to determine whether or not the regulatory standards are met.
 In evaluating the rate certification, CMS will look to the reasonableness of the information contained in the rate certification for the purposes of rate development and may require additional information or documentation as necessary to review and approve the rates.
-States and their actuaries must ensure that the following elements are properly documented:

-- (a) data used, including citations to studies, research papers, other states' analyses, or similar secondary data sources. - (b) assumptions made, including any basis or justification for the assumption. - (c) methods for analyzing data and developing assumptions and adjustments. - ii.
+States and their actuaries must ensure that the following elements are properly documented: - (a) data used, including citations to studies, research papers, other states' analyses, or similar secondary data sources. - (b) assumptions made, including any basis or justification for the assumption. - (c) methods for analyzing data and developing assumptions and adjustments. - ii.
 The rate certification must include an index that documents the page number or the section number for the items described within this guidance.
 In cases where not all sections of this guidance are relevant for a particular rate certification (i.e., an amended certification that adds a new benefit for part of the year), inapplicable sections of the guidance should be included and marked as "Not Applicable" in the index. - iii.
 There are services, populations, or programs for which the state receives a different federal medical assistance percentage (FMAP) than the regular state FMAP.
 In those cases, the portions or amounts of the costs subject to the different FMAP should be shown as part of the rate certification to the extent possible. - iv.
-In cases when the actuary develops and certifies rate ranges on behalf of a state, the rate certification and supporting documentation must describe how the rate ranges were developed, including: - (a) any assumptions for which values are varied in order to develop rate ranges. - (b) the values of each of the assumptions used to develop the minimum, the mid-point or best estimate (as applicable), and the maximum of the rate ranges. - (c) a description of the data, assumptions, and methodologies that were used to develop the values of the assumptions for the minimum, the mid-point or best estimate (as applicable), and the maximum of the rate ranges. - v.
-The information related to rate range development must be included in either the relevant sections of the rate certification or in a separate section related to specifically to the rate range development.
-For example, a description of how certain assumptions related to projected benefit costs vary to develop the rate ranges may be included with the description of other information related to projected benefit costs, or may be included in a section that describes all of the assumptions that were varied to develop the rates.
-The rate certification index (described in Section I, Item 1.B.ii) must identify where these are described.
+CMS requests that states that operated the managed care program or programs covered by the rate certification in previous rating periods provide: - (a) A comparison to the final certified rates or rate ranges in the previous rate certification.
+For the first rate certification for a rating period, this should be a